-This chapter provides removal and replacement procedures.
+This chapter provides removal and replacement procedures for Customer Self-Repair parts.

-Make special note of each screw's size and location during removal and replacement.
+There are as many as 5 screws that must be removed, replaced, or loosened when servicing Customer Self-Repair parts.
+Make special note of each screw size and location during removal and replacement.